 When it comes to nested products within a Production BOM, a separate nested Production Order is created for the nested product (e.g. Parent - Cupcake and Child - Frosting).
 However, in some cases, it will make more sense to produce the nested product in the same production process as the parent.
 'Phantom BOMs' are used to explode components with assembly BOMs within a production order, without creating an assembly order - the BOM is 'phantom'.

+A phantom represents a subassembly that is assembled only to be included in another assembly.
+It is a method for moving around a group of components under one item number.
 Phantom BOM can represent a product that is physically built, but not stocked, before being used in the next step or level of manufacturing.
 This can be used to add earlier production steps (Frosting) quickly and easily into multiple parent BOMs, while still keeping the child as part of the same production process.
 Phantom BOMs function like an assembly BOM with auto-assembly/disassembly enabled.

 Phantom BOMs can also be used to auto-disassemble a component (e.g. package of flour) into the required quantity for production during the production process.

 This is useful in three ways: